Azure/doAzureParallel/README.md

 results <- getJobResult(job_id)
 ```

 You can learn more about how to execute long-running jobs [here](./docs/23-persistent-storage.md).

+With long-running jobs, you can take advantage of Azure's autoscaling capabilities to save time and/or money.
+Learn more about autoscale [here](./docs/11-autoscale.md).

 ### Pool Configuration JSON